 If you are equipped with a furnace that will remain on for the winter then ensure that no water drips into the septic system.
-The drip water may be re-routed to a floor drain or bucket for instance.
+The dripping water may be re-routed to a floor drain or bucket for instance.
 Water entering in very small volume can freeze in time.
-All water from the furnace may be drained I case of shutting off of the furnace.
+All water from the furnace may be drained in case of shutting off of the furnace.

-Indeed, with cold weather moisture vapour from the house may start to freeze when it comes into contact with the cold metal of the vent pipe.
-Low temperatures may cause more and more water vapour to freeze on the inside of the vent pipe, eventually until it gets frozen shut.
+Indeed, with cold weather moisture vapor from the house may start to freeze when it comes into contact with the cold metal of the vent pipe.
+Low temperatures may cause more and more water vapor to freeze on the inside of the vent pipe, eventually until it gets frozen shut.
 This problem can even occur in occupied residences.

-Septic tank gases generated cannot exit through a vent pipe which is frozen shut; instead, they may escape into the house through plumbing traps.
+Septic tank gases generated cannot exit through a vent pipe that is frozen shut; instead, they may escape into the house through plumbing traps.

 An insulated vent pipe can be the answer to this problem.
 Modifying the height and location of the vent is another possibility and may help.